ColinFay/hordes/README.md

 ```

 Then if you call `library()` with another hash, the app will fail.
-Again, ignore this param if you don't need it.

 ```javascript
 var golem = library("golem", hash = "blabla")